-RORY MACDONALD is one of the most engaging British conductors of his generation, leading stylish performances of a notably wide range of operatic and symphonic repertoire.
+Rory Macdonald is one of the most engaging British conductors of his generation, leading stylish performances of a notably wide range of operatic and symphonic repertoire.

-In 2018/19, he worked with the London Philharmonic, BBC Scottish Symphony, Sinfonieorchester Wuppertal and returned to the Royal Philharmonic, BBC Philharmonic, Ulster, and Bournemouth Symphony orchestras.
+On the concert podium, Rory’s highlights include his debut with the Orchestre de la Suisse Romande, a return to conduct the Essen Philharmonic Orchestra and the Royal Philharmonic Orchestra, and performances with the London Philharmonic, BBC Scottish Symphony, Sinfonieorchester Wuppertal, the Royal Philharmonic, BBC Philharmonic, Ulster, and Bournemouth Symphony Orchestras.
 He also performed in Japan with the Nagoya Philharmonic and Kanagawa Philharmonic orchestras.

 Rory has conducted the premieres of works by notable composers such as Sir James Macmillan, Sally Beamish and Geoffrey Gordon.
 His discography with the BBC Scottish Symphony Orchestra includes an album with Danny Driver for Hyperion and with Nicola Benedetti for Decca.
 His recording of symphonies no. 3 and 4 by Thomas Wilson with the Royal Scottish National Orchestra was released in 2019 on Linn Records to critical acclaim, and similarly with symphonies no. 2 and 5 In 2020.